Sanchitbajaj02/palettegram/docs/git.md

 <br/>

 2. Create a new branch starting from that newly updated main branch, and link it to your GitHub fork.
+(For example your branch name is MyNewIssue)

 - `git checkout -b MyNewIssue`
 - `git push --set-upstream origin MyNewIssue`